-Windows[®], Linux[®] and Mac[®] operating systems are supported.
+Windows®, Linux® and Mac® operating systems are supported.
 The Virtual KVM Client (VKC), Active KVM Client (AKC) and Multi-Platform Client (MPC) support connections to audio devices.

-Note: Audio CDs are not supported by virtual media so will not work with the audio feature.
+Note: Audio CDs are not supported by virtual media so they do not work with the audio feature.